万维书刊网微信二维码

 4.5.2 Materials and methods: This should provide sources of the main drugs, chemicals and instruments (including manufacturers and specifications) used in the study and should provide sufficient technical information to allow the experiments to be repeated.
 New methods or modifications to existing methods should be described in detail.

-Drug nomenclature: International Nonproprietary Names (INN) or generic names should be employed whenever possible.
+Drug nomenclature International Nonproprietary Names (INN) or generic names should be employed whenever possible.
 The first letter of the drug name should be lowercase for INN or generic names, but capitalized for proprietary names.

 Experimental subjects: The authors should indicate the grade of animals used in experiments.
 Rats and mice should be at least specific pathogen free.
 The sex, age and body weight of tested animals (or humans in clinical studies) should be given as mean, standard deviation and total range.
 Animal experiments should adhere to instructions for the care and use of animals provided by the appropriate Ethics Committee.
 Human experiments may be performed only in accordance with the ethical standards and permission of the responsible committee of the institution at which the work was carried out.

 4.5.4 Abbreviations: These must only be used after being spelled out in full at their first appearance followed by the abbreviation in parentheses.
-Routes of administration may be abbreviated e.g. intravenous (iv), intramuscular (im), intraperitoneal (ip), subcutaneous (sc), intracerebroventricular (icv), intraarterial (ia), per oral (po), intragastric gavage (ig).
+Routes of administration may be abbreviated e.g. intravenous (iv), intramuscular (im), intraperitoneal (ip), subcutaneous (sc), intracerebroventricular (icv), intraarterial (ia), per os (po), intragastric gavage (ig).

-4.5.5 Numbers and effective digits: The effective digits in a datum are determined by the variation within the sample which is one-third of the standard deviation.
-For example: 4820.5 ± 340.8 g should be 4.8 ± 0.3 kg.
-For other expression of numbers, use 2%–6% (not 2–6%), 5×104–7×104 (not 5–7×104) and 2 mm × 3 mm × 4 mm (not 2×3×4 mm).
+4.5.5 Effective digits: The effective digits in a datum are determined by the variation within the sample which is one-third of the standard deviation.
+For example: (4.8±0.3) kg (not 4820±340.8 g).
+Use 2%-6% (not 2-6%), 5×104-7×104 (not 5-7×104) and 2 mm×3 mm×4 mm (not 2×3×4 mm).

 4.5.6 Tables and figures: Each table and figure should have a legend that is self-explanatory (intelligible without reference to the text) and should avoid repetition of data in the text.
 Tables are preferable to figures especially if the figure is a simple histogram.
 Indicate the number (n) and character of observations and subjects.

 Photographs must be of the highest quality with good contrast.
 Color photographs are welcome.
-With photomicrographs, only the essential parts should be shown: a second small photomicrograph at higher magnification is usually more informative than a single large one.
+With photomicrographs, crop to show only the essential parts: a second small photomicrograph at higher magnification is usually more informative than a single large one.
 Scale markers (e.g. 1 μm) should be put inside the photomicrographs.
 Briefly explain the symbols, arrows, numbers, or letters in the illustrations.
+Identify the method of staining and magnification of the photomicrographs (e.g. HE stain, ×900).

 4.5.7 Nomenclature: For chemical compounds, this should be in accordance with the nomenclature rules formulated by IUPAC.
 Alternatively naming may conform to that given in the index of Chemical Abstracts or the Ring Index.
 Stereochemical information (cis, Z, R, etc.), locants (N-methyl, α-amino) and symmetry designations (C2v) should also be italicized.
-Chemical formula(e) should be numbered with boldface Arabic numerals (e.g. 1).
-Abbreviations such as Me, Et, n-Bu, i-Pr, s-Bu, t-Bu, and Ph may be used.
-General substituents should be indicated by R1, R2 etc or R, R etc. The spatial arrangement of substituents should be indicated by hatched lines or a wedge.A minus sign must be as long as the crossbar of a plus sign.
+Chemical formula(e) should be numbered with boldface Arabic numerals (e.g.1).
+Abbreviations such as Me, Et, n-Bu, i-Pr, s-Bu, t-Bu, and Ph (not φ) may be used.
+General substituents should be indicated by R1, R2 etc or R, R′ etc. The spatial arrangement of substituents should be indicated by hatched lines or a wedge.
+A minus sign must be as long as the crossbar of a plus sign.

 4.5.8 Confirmation of structure: Adequate evidence to establish structural identity must accompany all new compounds that appear in the Experimental Section of Original Articles and Communications.
 Generally, the physical and chemical parameters of new compounds should be given in the following order: m.p. (b.p.); [α]D; UV-vis λmax; IRυ, 1H NMR and 13C NMR; MS m/z; elemental analyses or HRMS data.
 List only IR wavelengths that are diagnostic for key functional groups.